Acuña delivers winning single, Braves beat Marlins again

 Braves starter Mike Soroka hasn’t won a decision in seven straight starts.
 The 22-year-old All-Star was still hard to solve, allowing a single in the second and another in the sixth before Brian Anderson and Neil Walker singled in the seventh and both scored to make it 2-1 on Starlin Castro’s double.

 Soroka, tied for the second-best ERA in the majors at 2.41, allowed no walks and struck out five in seven innings.
+It marked the fourth time in five starts that he’s pitched that deep into a game.

+“It’s affirmation to me that I’m not really taking the foot off the pedal,” Soroka said.
+“Staying aggressive and keeping with what’s working, too.”

 Marlins starter Sandy Alcantara gave up Hechavarría’s RBI single in the second, and allowed three hits overall in seven innings.
 He held the top four batters in Atlanta’s lineup — Acuña Jr., Ozzie Albies, Freeman and Josh Donaldson — to a collective 0 for 12.